Full-Stack-93/alx-system_engineering-devops-1/0x03-shell_variables_expansions/README.md

 Do not print 'oo'
 Your script file should contain maximum 64 characters
 Script: echo {a..z}{a..z} | tr ' ' '\n' | grep -v "oo"

+Task 13 - Write a script that prints a number with two decimal places, followed by a new line.
+The number will be stored in the environment variable 'NUM'
+Script: printf "%.2f\n" $NUM